Information about deaths that are sudden, unexpected, violent or unnatural and those that occur in legal custody.

 The police, a registrar, doctor or other person must report deaths to the coroner in the following circumstances:

-- During the last illness a doctor did not attend the deceased or the doctor treating the deceased had not seen him or her either after death or within the 14 days before death;
+• during the last illness a doctor did not attend the deceased or the doctor treating the deceased had not seen them either after death or within the 14 days before death

-- Where there are any allegations of medical mis-management; or
+• where there are any allegations of medical mismanagement

 Organ donation